wnfs-wg/spec/rationale/shared-private-data.md

 In contrast to RSAES-OAEP, this is a padding-less encryption scheme, which makes implementations easier and is supposedly faster.

 However, as browsers are one of our target environments and only RSAES-OAEP is currently widely supported in WebCrypto, we can't use RSA KEM-DEM.

+Should browsers widely support e.g. X25519-based ECDH, we're happy to start working on a new protocol version based on such keys.